 Research projects are carried out by the corporation to formulate forecasts regarding the product’s long-term costs, sales volumes, and profitability.
 The business conducts its analysis of the market using a framework known as SWOT, which takes into consideration the opportunities, threats, and weaknesses presented by the environment.

 The objective of the marketing plan is to zero in on the types of customers who will derive the greatest value from the offering, which, in turn, will contribute to the process of market segmentation.
-It is essential for firms to segment the market since doing so enables them to home in on their particular target demographic.
+It is essential for firms to segment the market since doing so enables them to hone in on their particular target demographic.
 The target market that has been identified should direct the majority of advertising decisions.

 Creation of New Products

 “Product development” refers to the process that, once completed, results in the manufacture of a movable or immovable good.
 The first step in the product development process is the production of a prototype, which will be utilized later on in the phase for the purpose of carrying out market research.
-When deciding whether or not to produce a product on a wide scale, business owners typically base their judgments on the findings of any tests that have been conducted.
+When deciding whether to produce a product on a wide scale, business owners typically base their judgments on the findings of any tests that have been conducted.

 Implementation and Commercialization

 After the product has been designed and tested effectively, the next steps, which include production and marketing on a wider scale, can then be taken.
 This event will act as the vehicle via which the firm will introduce the new product to the audience in its entirety.
-The results of market research that is carried out during the phase of a project known as ideation have an effect not only on the date of a product launch but also on the location of the launch.